Demand And Supply Of Stocks - Cramer's Mad Money (10/12/17)

 Domino's has $250M left of the current share buybacks.

-LKQ Corp (NASDAQ:LKQ)
+LKQ Corp.
+(NASDAQ:LKQ)

 Many companies have been winning quietly and missing the market radar.
 LKQ is one such company.
-It's providing alternative parts to repair and accessorize automobiles and other vehicles and the stock is up 33% from lows in April.
+It's providing alternative parts to repair and accessorize automobiles and other vehicles, and the stock is up 33% from lows in April.

 The company had disappointing quarters and its CEO retired.
-After that, they have been building their business strongly and are seeing the results of 200 acquisitions since 1998 starting to payoff.
+After that, they have been building their business strongly and are seeing the results of 200 acquisitions since 1998 starting to pay off.
 After purchasing many part-suppliers in Europe, LQK is ripe to take advantage of the improvement in European economy.
 It is the continent's largest auto-parts supplier and has the scale to negotiate with suppliers.

 They delivered two strong quarters of earnings consecutively.
 "LKQ is exactly the kind of quiet, unheralded, under-the-radar winner that makes this market so powerful.
 I think it deserves more credit.
 That's why I'm sponsoring it and why I'm pounding the table," said Cramer.
 It trades at 17 times earnings.
 "Given the strength of the numbers and the stock's cheapness, I bet the completely anonymous LKQ has a lot more room to run.
 Sure, I'd like it on a pullback.
 That'll give you a chance to get to know the company, not just the initials, before you take the plunge," he concluded.